 - Advise everyone on board to avoid touching anything unnecessarily and to avoid touching their face.

 - Remind divers not to share equipment or even let their equipment touch.

 - Maintain social distancing while divers enter the water, and ensure that divers do not crowd together on the surface without a compelling reason to do so.

-- Encourage divers to maintain at least 6 feet of distance when clearing their nose, sinuses or throat at the surface or after a dive.
+- Encourage divers to maintain at least 6 feet (2 meters) of distance when clearing their nose, sinuses or throat at the surface or after a dive.